alexbuzzbee/CoffeeScript-OS/README.md

 ### Commit messages

-Phrase commit messages like you're giving orders to the codebase, without periods, and with proper capitalization, like `Add the system/Whatever class` or `Add a test for whatever in the system/Whatever constructor.
-Fixes #9.`.
+Phrase commit messages like you're giving orders to the codebase, without periods, and with proper capitalization, like `Add the system/Whatever class` or `Add a test for whatever in the system/Whatever constructor; fixes #9`.

 ### File naming

-Name files based on the class they contain, like do:
+Name files based on the class they contain, like so:

 ```coffeescript
 # In system/SomeExampleClass